Dr. Ulrike Braun

 UBA, TUM, KMT

-The main focus of WP 4 is the quantification of the microplastic volume and transport in the real, urban wastewater system for the wastewater and precipitation water, domestic wastewater (partial flows grey and black water), industrial wastewater, and mixed wastewater.
-The findings from the sampling in WP 2 will be implemented and improved.
-Further work will focus on sample preparation and preservation to evaluate the comparability of different sampling strategies.
-The investigations focus on the quantities and the importance of microplastic volumes in the individual entry points of the urban wastewater system into the water bodies.
+The main focus of WP 4 were the quantification of the microplastic volume and transport in the real, urban wastewater system for the wastewater and precipitation water, domestic wastewater (partial flows grey and black water), industrial wastewater, and mixed wastewater.
+The findings from the sampling in WP 2 were implemented and improved.
+Further work focused on sample preparation and preservation to evaluate the comparability of different sampling strategies.
+The investigations focused on the quantities and the importance of microplastic volumes in the individual entry points of the urban wastewater system into the water bodies.